The short answer

 16th century painting of the Seven Deady Sins (in the middle) and the Four Last Things (in the corners)

-Much, much later in the late Medieval period, Thomas Aquinas would base his own list of sins on Pope Gregory’s, which solidified them in Catholic tradition.
+In the late Medieval period, Thomas Aquinas would base his own list of sins on Pope Gregory’s, which solidified them in Catholic tradition.
 They would be taken up by Lutheranism in the centuries to follow, and by that point this particular list of sins became the standard in the Western imagination.

 Different lists of the Seven Deadly Sins

 If you search around for different lists of sins, you’ll find many different variations.
 Which is the most authoritative list?
 It’s hard to pinpoint it exactly, as it depends on who you read.
 Part of the problem is that people use different words to describe the different sins, such as “avarice” for “greed”, “excess” for “lust”, and “listlessness” for “sloth”.
 It’s important to keep in mind that these variations are mostly due to translation.
-The original list of vices were written in Greek, and some change happened when they were translated into Latin, and then finally into English.
-Not all of them translate exactly into another language, and this has produced some of the changes in these lists over time.
+The original list of vices was written in Greek, and some changes happened when they were translated into Latin, and then finally into English.
+Not all of them translate exactly into another language, and this difficulty has produced some of the changes in these lists over time.

 But what actually is sin?